Front Fork Disassembly Norton Commando

 The purpose of 'accordion' rubber fork gaiters is to protect the bare stanchions from dirt, dust, rocks, and other harmful debris.

-Most U.S. bound bikes received short stiff gaiters that offer no protection.
+Most U.S. bound bikes received short stiff gaiters that offer little protection.

 Read: Front Forks Overhaul